extension/publish/wp-content/plugins/enable-media-replace/readme.txt

 == Changelog ==

+= 3.2.5 =
+* remove the leftover setcookie and the plugins recommendations.

+= 3.2.4 =
+* Fix PDF thumbnails not replaced when replacing a PDF
+* Fix not replacing text files with .dat extension

 = 3.2.3 =
 * disable ShortPixel recommendation on secondary sites of a multisite install when it was network activated.